paspiz85/nanobot/README.md

 * Run the game in **English,** some users reported errors in other languages.

 ###Instructions
-Download the latest version of PokuBot from [releases page](https://github.com/norecha/pokubot/releases) and run the .jar file.
+Download the latest version of NanoBot from [releases page](https://github.com/norecha/nanobot/releases) and run the .jar file.

 Make sure you are running it with java 8, not with an older version of Java.
 Right click to .jar file, Properties -> Open with -> Change -> Browse.